Tuesday, September 29, 2009

 • Butter is not a main course.

-• Dessert such as this is not offered to those who do not finish their meal.
+• Dessert, such as this, is not offered to those who do not finish their meal.

 But tonight Zach reached a whole new level of uncouthness at the table.
-After finishing his meal he stand on his chair and begins to pull both pant and underwear down for inspection.
-As the rest of us are still eating Chris and I choke out WHAT ARE YOU DOING!?
+After finishing his meal, he stood on his chair and began to pull both his pants and underwear down for inspection.
+As the rest of us are still eating, Chris and I choke out "WHAT ARE YOU DOING!?"
 His response was that he was checking for liquid gas.
-We plead with him to pull his pants back up and try to help him understand that you never say things like that at the table because it's no ones business to know and if you need to check then just please excuse yourself and do so.
-With in minutes he hops down and says "Excuse me I have to check my business."
+We pleaded with him to pull his pants back up and tried to help him understand that you never say things like that at the table, because it's no one's business to know, and if you need to check then just please excuse yourself and do so.
+Within seconds he hops down and says, "excuse me, I have to check my business."

 Friday, September 11, 2009